 If you notice these less serious side effects, talk with your doctor:

-- Daytime drowsiness or dizziness
+- Daytime drowsiness, dizziness, or headache

 If you notice other side effects that you think are caused by this medicine, tell your doctor